michaelmov/michaelmovsesov.com/content/articles/css-position-sticky-not-working-here-s-a-fix.markdown

 ### Sticky Element Has Parent(s) with `overflow` Property

 If the sticky element has a parent or ancestory with `overflow: hidden`, `overflow: auto`, or `overflow: scroll`, then `position: sticky` will not work properly.

 #### How to Find Parents/Ancestors with `overflow`

 Here's an awesome JavaScript snippet I found for qickly finding parents or ancestors with set `overflow` property.
-Just copy and paste into your browser's console.
+Just copy and paste into your browser's console ([source](https://www.designcise.com/web/tutorial/how-to-fix-issues-with-css-position-sticky-not-working)).

 ```javascript
 let parent = document.querySelector('.sticky-element').parentElement;